Josephine Lauret: Namesake of a New Orleans Street

 Josephine’s mother, Catherine (born in 1767), was the daughter of Joseph Milhet and Margarethe (Margaret, Marguerite) Wiltz.
 In October 1768 Milhet – a wealthy New Orleans merchant – participated in a rebellion by French, German and Acadian settlers to attempt to stop the French transfer of Louisiana to Spain.
 The following August, Spanish General Alejandro O’Reilly – an Irishman who joined the Spanish army at age eleven – easily gained control of the colony.
 (5) On October 25, 1769, Milhet and four of his co-conspirators were executed by a firing squad in the parade ground in front of the Spanish barracks at Fort St. Charles, in the southeast corner of New Orleans.
 When Bernard de Marigny later built a street in his Faubourg that began near this site, he called it Rue des Françaises – Frenchmen Street – in honour of the executed rebels.

 In 1776, Milhet’s widow Margarethe remarried.
-Her second husband was Captain Jacinto Panis, a Spanish soldier who served under both O’Reilly and Gálvez and ultimately became a breveted colonel and sergeant major.
+Her second husband was Captain Jacinto Panis, a Spanish soldier who served under both O’Reilly and Gálvez.
 Panis is believed to have been in charge of the firing squad that killed Milhet, something Margarethe was said to be unaware of.
 As she was happy in her second marriage, no one ever enlightened her.
 (6)

-Before the marriage Margarethe had to submit to the test of limpieza de sangre (purity of blood) to assure the Spanish crown that her lineage was sufficiently free of Jewish, Muslim, Indian, Negro and heretical ancestry to warrant marriage to a Spanish officer.
-She also had to prove that she, her parents and her grandparents had never committed a crime, and her testimony had to be corroborated by notables from the community.
+Before the marriage Margarethe had to submit to the test of limpieza de sangre (purity of blood).
+This was to assure the Spanish crown that her lineage was sufficiently free of Jewish, Muslim, Indian, Black and heretical ancestry to warrant marriage to a Spanish officer.
+She also had to prove that she, her parents and her grandparents had never committed a crime.
+Her testimony had to be corroborated by notables from the community.
 She was expected to produce a suitable dowry, preferably including land and slaves.
 In February 1776, the Spanish governor of Louisiana, Luis de Unzaga y Amezaga, wrote in support of Margarethe’s petition: